michaelneale/autocoder-docs/index.md

 ### Github App to automatically add tests

-For the lasiest people of all: https://github.com/apps/cloudbees-autotest when installed will look for new code, and if there isn't a test as part of a PR, try to add one for you (as a new commit on that PR).
+For the lasiest people of all: <a href='https://github.com/apps/cloudbees-autotest'>this github app</a> when installed will look for new code, and if there isn't a test as part of a PR, try to add one for you (as a new commit on that PR).
+I recommend installing it on just one repo at a time.

+### Write a pipeline from a natural language description

+Try out <a href='https://pipeline-maker-ai.com/'>this tool</a> which is hosted as a google cloud run app, to write pipelines for you from natural language.

 ### Remove old feature flags from your code